otacke/h5p-todo/README.md

 - Add "view_h5p_contents" capability: If set, users should at least be able to view the list of H5P contents (including the buttons that should be visible for viewing results and for editing content based on the other capabilities).
 - Add contentId obfuscation: Use UUID instead of auto-incremented index
 - Improve tracking of results incl. support for https://github.com/h5p/h5p-php-report
-- Include support for the H5P OER Hub (probably done by the H5P core team soon)
 - Add option reset task for specific users
 - Add option to not reset the state when editing content
 - Improve content management capabilities (by replacing the list of contents with a different solution in the official plugin or by replacing it with a custom plugin - possible, done before :-))